elliotmangini/blog-agile-01/README.md

 <br />

-This blog is a distillation of the topics covered in the [Agile Scrum Course in 4 Hours](https://www.youtube.com/watch?v=VFQtSqChlsk) offered by [Simplilearn](https://www.simplilearn.com/?utm_device=c) on Youtube.
+This blog is a comprehensive beginner's guide to Agile I created by distilling topics covered in the [Agile Scrum Course in 4 Hours](https://www.youtube.com/watch?v=VFQtSqChlsk) offered by [Simplilearn](https://www.simplilearn.com/?utm_device=c) on Youtube and supplementing with my own independent research.
 <br />
 <br />